solana-labs/solana/book/src/jsonrpc-api.md

 ---

 ### getRecentBlockhash
-Returns a recent block hash from the ledger
+Returns a recent block hash from the ledger, and a fee schedule that can be used to compute the cost of submitting a transaction using it.

 ##### Parameters:
 None

 ##### Results:
+An array consisting of
 * `string` - a Hash as base-58 encoded string
+* `FeeCalculator object` - the fee schedule for this block hash

 ##### Example:
 ```bash